darrylcousins/boxesapp/docs/md-sources/RECHARGE.md

 ## Tokens

-`RECHARGE_ACCESS_TOKEN` - From recharge - the store owner will need to grant access to the tokens or supply them from the recharge admin `RECHARGE_CLIENT_SECRET` - From recharge, as above
+`RECHARGE_ACCESS_TOKEN` and `RECHARGE_CLIENT_SECRET` - From recharge - the store owner will need to grant access to the tokens or supply them from the recharge admin.

 ## Installing Recharge

-Had some grief 'auto' installing the widget.
-Ended up installing liquid script manually.
+Had some grief 'auto' installing the widget, worked fine on one theme and didn't on another.
+Ended up installing liquid script manually ([instructions](https://support.rechargepayments.com/hc/en-us/articles/360008830653-Installing-the-Recharge-Checkout-on-Shopify-integration-manually)).
 Some clicking around the recharge admin managed to sort through the "confirm installation" procedure.

 ## Customer Portal